Sagada Tourist Spots – Discovering the Caves and Coffins of Sagada

 In some cases you can observe a chair also hung with the coffin.
 This is the same one on which the body was placed right after death as part of the ritual.
 The Igorots still practice this funerary custom until today although it has become very rare due to the introduction of modern burial practices.

 We stayed at Kanip-Aw Lodge which is located down a hill about a kilometre away from the centre of town.
-Our room with a private bathroom was very clean and we had a whole floor to ourselves the whole time we were there, so we were pretty pleased with our choice.
-The room overlooked the valley so we enjoyed wonderful views of the forest.
-Once we needed to leave it was a kilometre uphill carrying our heavy backpacks though!
+Our room with a private bathroom was very clean and we had a whole floor to ourselves the whole time we were there.
+The room overlooked the valley with wonderful views of the forest, making this one of the best Sagada hotels when it comes to views.

 The view from the Kanip-Aw Lodge

-Our absolute favourite (and everyone else’s it seems since it was always packed) was Yoghurt House.
+Our absolute favourite (and everyone else’s it seems since it was always packed) was Yoghurt House, and this can even be considered to be one of the most popular Sagada tourist spots!
 Although we did think that the place was a bit pricey, we had one of the best pasta dishes ever here!
-If you’re craving western food, this is the place to get it.
+If you’re looking at where to eat and you’re craving western food, this is the place to go to!
+Be sure to include it on your Sagada itinerary!

 We had our breakfasts at the Sagada Lemon Pie House.
-A meal of (very good) omelette, rice and sausage cost 100 PHP (€2) each and was filling enough to keep us going until dinner time.
+A meal of (very good) omelette, rice and sausage cost 100 PHP (€2) each and was filling enough to keep us going until dinner time, making this eatery one of the more affordable ones.

 Group photo of the caving team!